Berg0162/Open-Virtual-Steering-MotionIMU/README.md

 4. Send steering data to the client at regular intervals

 ### 🌀 MPU-6050
-The MPU-6050 is a 6-axis(combines 3-axis Gyroscope, 3-axis Accelerometer) motion tracking devices.
+The MPU-6050 is a 6-axis (combines 3-axis Gyroscope plus 3-axis Accelerometer) motion tracking devices.
 Changes in motion, acceleration and rotation can be detected.
 It is commonly used in robotics, gaming controllers, and other electronic devices that require motion detection.
 Its high accuracy and low cost make it very popular among the DIY community. <br>
-An MPU-6050 sensor module consists of a 3-axis accelerometer and a 3-axis gyroscope.
 <p align=left><img src="./media/QuadOrientation.png" width="250" height="250" alt="Quad Orientation" align="left"></p><br>
 Put MPU-6050 flat on the table, assure that the face with label is upward and a dot on this surface is on the top left corner.
 Then the upright direction upward is the z-axis of the chip.
 The direction from left to right is regarded as the X-axis.
 Accordingly the direction from back to front is defined as the Y-axis.
 The MPU-6050’s onboard Digital Motion Processor (<b>DMP</b>) offloads processing that would normally have to take place on the microprocessor.
 It maintains an internal buffer that combines data from the gyro and accelerometer and computes orientation.
 The <b>DMP</b> also takes care of the applying the offsets.<br>
 <br clear="left">